Liberty University names acting leader with Falwell on leave

 The photo, which was deleted but not before it spread widely online, sparked criticism from liberals, conservatives and evangelicals alike.
 Many said the behavior was unbecoming and possibly hypocritical from the leader of a university that requires its students to follow a strict code of conduct that includes no alcohol.

-Jerry Prevo, chairman of the Liberty board of trustees, said in a statement last week that Liberty has experienced “unprecedented success” academically and financially under Falwell’s leadership.
+Prevo said in a statement last week that Liberty has experienced “unprecedented success” academically and financially under Falwell’s leadership.

 “Unfortunately, with this success and the burdens of leading a large and growing organization comes substantial pressure,” his statement said.

 Falwell has not responded to a text message from The Associated Press seeking comment.
-The AP was unable to leave a telephone message.
+The AP was unable to leave a voicemail on his cellphone.

 Liberty alumni who have been critical of Falwell and increasingly vocal about wanting new leadership, stepped up their organizing in the days after his leave of absence was announced.
 Four alumni on Monday unveiled a new nonprofit called “Save 71,” a reference to the year of Liberty’s founding, designed to mobilize alumni, students and faculty behind reform at the university.